Cancer Research UK logo.

 Risks and causes

 In most cases, these genetic faults happen during a person’s lifetime.
-You are not born with them, so you can’t pass them onto your children.
+You are not born with them, so you can’t pass them on to your children.

 Family history

-In rarer cases, you might have a history of myeloproliferative neoplasms (MPNs) in your family.
+In rarer cases, you might have a history of myeloproliferative neoplasms in your family.
 This might mean there is a faulty gene in your family that increases your risk of developing MPNs.

-Many people find out they have PV when they are having a blood test for something else.
-This is because PV usually develops slowly and doesn’t cause symptoms at first.
+This is because PV develops slowly and doesn’t cause symptoms at first.
 As it progresses it causes symptoms.
 These include:

 • headaches